niravcodes/niravcodes.github.io/_drafts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

 I'm currently working on writing a compiler for my own Nepali programming language.
 The front-end part of a compiler converts the program code into a data structure called AST.
 AST, or Abstract Syntax Tree, is a tree-based representation of the source code.
 It's much more suitable to further transformations in the semantic analysis, optimization and code generation phases.

 But AST is also an incredibly complex data structure.
 It has to store a bunch of information and maintain a tree structure.
-It is not immediately obvious how one might
+It is not immediately obvious how one might present it on the terminal screen.
+Several ideas to exist, but they don't scale well.
+Two solutions that I thought up were:

+1. Print in the terminal
+2. Flatten the AST back to source code.

+## Flatten the AST back to source code

+This one is quite intersting.

+## Printing in the terminal

 I wrote a compiler for my minor project in my 6<sup>th</sup> semester but the language it compiled to assembly was very basic.
 So back then, I got away with simply printing the tree in the terminal.
 For example, for this code: